wpallstars/fix-plugin-does-not-exist-notices/.wordpress-org/README.md

 ## Build Process

 The build script (`build.sh`) is configured to:
-1. Keep source files (PXD, SVG) in the `assets/` directory for development
-2. Use PNG files from the `.wordpress-org/assets/` directory for the build
+1. Use all asset files from the `.wordpress-org/assets/` directory
-3. Copy these PNG files to the appropriate locations in the build directory
+2. Copy these files to the appropriate locations in the build directory

 ## Additional Resources